-Cinnamon Ideas The fragrance of autumn and winter
+Cinnamon Ideas: Not just the fragrance of autumn

 In addition to the cooler temperatures and brilliant color display, one of the things that I associate with autumn is the fragrance of cinnamon, mostly in baked goods that are popular at that time of year.
 Even autumn potpourri mixes often have cinnamon sticks and cinnamon oil as part of their composition, and many of us associate the warm spicy scent with family gatherings and other happy occasions.

 However, cinnamon can be used year round to enhance both the flavor and nutritional value of your meals.

 In addition to using it in your apple or pumpkin pie recipe, here are some other cinnamon ideas:

 -Consider sprinkling cinnamon on your oatmeal, cold cereal or yogurt.

 -For a quick and nutritious snack, combine 1/2 cup cottage cheese with a diced apple and a pinch of cinnamon.

 -Add cinnamon to other recipes such as muffins, breads and pancakes.

 -Sprinkle some in your favorite smoothie, coffee or hot chocolate.

 -Some people even add cinnamon to chili recipes.